 - New to multisport or to a specific discipline (e.g. a novice swimmer)

-- Someone that struggles to retain great form throughout an entire session
+- Struggling to retain great form throughout an entire session

 - Returning from a break in training